aboe026/gwent-oss/README.md

 ### Lint

-to check code for programmatic or stylistic problems, run
+To check code for programmatic or stylistic problems, run

 ```sh
 yarn lint